Model Reports

 LandingLensLandingLens on Snowflake

 Each model you train in a project displays as a tile in the Model List on the right of the Build page.
 Each model tile shows high-level performance metrics, including the F1 or IoU score for each split.
-Click a model tile to see detailed performance data, including the Precision score, Recall score, and confusion matrix for that model.

 Model List